Facebook pushes for data portability legislation ahead of FTC hearing

 "The FTC often issues reports following these workshops ...
 I think their recommendations should include dedicated portability legislation," Bijan Madhani, privacy and public policy manager at Facebook told Reuters.

-Facebook supports a portability bill already doing the rounds in Congress called the Access Act from Democratic Senators Richard Blumenthal and Mark Warner, and Republican senator Josh Hawley.
+Facebook said a portability bill called the Access Act, already doing the rounds in Congress from Democratic Senators Richard Blumenthal and Mark Warner and Republican senator Josh Hawley, is a good first step.
 It would require large tech platforms to let their users easily move their data to other services.

-The bill is a good first step, Madhani said.
-Facebook has engaged with the lawmakers on it and will continue working with them, he added.
+Facebook has engaged with the lawmakers on it and will continue working with them, Madhani added.

-Facebook is also seeking regulatory guidance, in the form of an independent body or regulator, in answering policy questions and helping them address liability issues tied to portability, Madhani said.
+He said Facebook is seeking regulatory guidance, in the form of an independent body or regulator, in answering policy questions and helping them address liability issues tied to portability.

 The social media platform is also pressing for more clarity on what kinds of data should be portable and who is responsible for protecting such information as it moves to different services, he added.